-Just like any other jobs, there are a many responsibilities in being a Professional Coach.
+Just like any other jobs, there are a many responsibilities in being in a Professional Coaching business.
 On top of the routinely drowning and time-consuming repetitive activities like emailing, setting appointments, websites changes, researching, proofreading blog posts, and running financial errands, there are other core activities that need to be attended to in order to make your coaching business successful.
 Managing core activities + support functions of coaching businesses can leave you stressed and this is the critical point to avoid at all costs.
 As a Professional Coach, you should spend major time working and enhancing the training content, new approaches and programs so it is meaningful and in context to the current business situations.

 Virtual Assistants are proven to be a great resource for small businesses across all industries and it’s not different for coaching businesses.
 In current scenario, where most of the business leaders focus on generating more revenue while keeping cost in control, Virtual Assistants can help you achieve this.
 VAs are the multi-skilled, well organized and come with flexible ways of working together.
 They are skilled to perform almost all types support functions of business with minimum knowledge transfer.

 Virtual Assistant will add more hours to your day at a reasonable price and you can use those hours to learn more about your clients, their background and businesses.
 This will help you to work backward and design the best coaching support that they will need to attain success.

 Below we list the most common tasks that a Professional Coach can delegate to a Virtual Assistant:

 Sales & Marketing: Virtual Assistant can market your coaching business by performing various marketing tasks not limited to: